 When the price keeps moving higher and higher making both higher highs and lows, then such is definitely an upward price trend.
 Conversely, if the price keeps moving lower, making lower highs and lows, doesn’t that point to a downward price trend?
 Sure it does.

 Remember you are not yet qualified to call it an Upward or Downward Directional Bias because you just identified a trend direction but haven’t confirmed it.

 One way of confirming this direction of the market price is the use of a technical indicator like a Momentum Indicator.
 You can always apply other ways you have developed on your own as a trader.

-The trading is as easy as establishing the bias.
-Where the price keeps moving upward, we identified an upward price trend and where the price keeps moving downwards, a downward price trend.
+Trading is as easy as establishing the bias.
+Where the price keeps moving upward, we identified an upward price trend, and where the price keeps moving downwards, a downward price trend.

 Once you have identified such a price direction, refer to your confirmation rules or indicators like momentum indicators.
 If they confirm the price trend then enter that position.